 This page provides introductory information related to various support activities conducted by the PSOPPC in support of the growing number of PSOs listed with AHRQ.
 For further assistance, please contact the PSOPPC Help Desk

-PSOs are requested to update their PSO Profile annually to provide information to AHRQ and Department of Health and Human Services (HHS) regarding PSO characteristics and the numbers and types of providers, settings, and reports for which PSOs conduct patient safety and quality activities.
-For more information regarding the PSO Profile, please visit the Data Submission page.
+PSOs are requested to update their PSO Profile annually to provide information to AHRQ and the Department of Health and Human Services regarding characteristics of themselves as well as the providers with which they work.
+This information includes the types of providers, settings, and reports for which PSOs conduct patient safety and quality activities.
+For more information regarding the PSO Profile, please visit the PSO Profile Data Submission page.

 For more information, please contact the PSOPPC Help Desk by email at email@example.com

-The PSOPPC is currently accepting patient safety event data and will provide support for submitting the data.
-The PSOPPC is currently accepting patient safety event data utilizing the following AHRQ Common Formats:
+The PSOPPC is currently accepting patient safety data and will provide support for submitting the data.
+The PSOPPC is currently accepting patient safety data utilizing the following AHRQ Common Formats:

 Back To Top